fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> How do you avoid burnouts as a programmer?

 > Is it worth learning React native?

 > When do I use the state and when do I use the store?